andruum/AttnGAN/README.md

 for an input vector which reduces its size (from 11083 to 1000).
 After this it adds some noise and scales to 4096 feature vector.

 Basically, it works like an autoencoder with one hidden layer, which reduces noise in the input vector.
-So, the same idea was applied in this repo, in order to get better results with original attentional GAN.
+So, the same idea was applied in this repo, in order to get better results with the original attentional GAN.

 Autoencoder was applied to the outputs of RNN-encoder in AttnGAN.
 It has word feature vectors and sentence feature vector - they represent features of the text, so we can try to reduce noise in them.